top of page

 Fauna

-We hope that Jubilee Meadow will not be just a picturesque sight; but also an area for the community of Thornham to enjoy and participate in.
+We hope that Jubilee Meadow will not be just a picturesque sight; but also an area for the community of Thornham to enjoy.
 Efforts to preserve meadows such as ours continue, ensuring that natural habitats remain a sanctuary for plants, birds and butterfies.
 It is our hope and aspiration that, as time goes by,Thornham's meadow will be a refuge for wildlife, offering a glimpse into the wonders of the natural world.

 Birds

 Marsh harriers have been regular visitors, joined more recently by Common buzzards, while the Red kite, which was a mega rarity only a few years ago, now puts in a regular appearance.
 Thanks to the generosity of our supporters, we have installed more than 30 tit nest boxes and two barn owl boxes.
-This year 15 pairs of blue tits used the nest boxes which is a big increase on our first year.
-The Barn owl has been seen hunting on the meadow regularly.
-It did not use the owl box this year, but a pair of kestrels did and successfully raised three young.
+In 2024, 15 pairs of blue tits used the nest boxes, a big increase on our first year.
+The Barn owl has been seen hunting on the meadow but has not, as yet, used the owl box , but a pair of kestrels successfully bred three young in 2024..

-The trees have not quite grown enough to support many breeding birds but already, Chaffinch, Greenfinch, Goldfinch, Yellowhammer and Linnet can be seen, while summer warblers, such as Chiffchaff, Common Whitethroat and Garden Warbler can be seen, or more often, heard.
+The trees have not quite grown enough to support many breeding birds but already, Chaffinch, Greenfinch, Goldfinch, Yellowhammer and Linnet can be seen, while summer warblers, such as Chiffchaff, Common Whitethroat and Blackcap can be seen, or more often, heard.

 If you are walking the meadow and see any interesting birds, please do let us know.
 We are sure we can add to our list as time goes by, and we would be delighted to hear from you.
 We are sure we can add to our list as time goes by, and we would be delighted to hear from you.
 If you are walking the meadow and see any interesting birds, please do let us know.